 \section{Preliminaries}

 Throughout this paper, we will assume that all rings and schemes are (locally) Noetherian.
-Let us remind the readers of the definition of (geometrically) $\mathbf{P}$-homomorphisms for rings and schemes, which was originally studied by Grothendieck \cite{Gro2}.
-Let $\fp \in R$ be a prime ideal.
+Let us recall the definition of $\mathbf{P}$-homomorphisms for rings and schemes, which was originally studied by Grothendieck \cite{Gro2}.
+Let $\fp \in \Spec R$ be a prime ideal.
 Denote by $k(\fp)$ the residue field of $R$ at $\fp$.
 For a ring homomorphism $\psi:R \to S$, we use the notation $\psi_{A}$ to denote $\psi \otimes_{R} A$ for an $R$-algebra $A$.